Skip to main content

 "For us there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist."
 Unitarians cite this to show that Paul identifies "one God" as the Father alone.
 Trinitarians cite the same verse to show that Jesus is included in the divine identity alongside the Father.

 Both are proof-texting if they stop there.
 The verse sits inside a longer argument about food offered to idols (1 Corinthians 8:1–13).
 Paul is contrasting the "many gods and many lords" of pagan worship with the one God and one Lord of Christian confession.
-The question is what "one Lord" means in relation to "one God" — and that requires engaging with the Shema background, the grammar, and Paul's wider theology.
+The question is what "one Lord" means in relation to "one God" — and that requires engaging with the grammar, the context, and Paul's wider theology.
 One verse cannot do all that work alone.

 See this in action

-The 1 Corinthians 8:6 passage analysis places this confession in its full literary and theological context, exploring how the Shema shapes Paul's formulation.
+The 1 Corinthians 8:6 passage analysis places this confession in its full literary and theological context, exploring the proposed Shema connection, the grammar, and the competing interpretations.

 Worked example: Titus 2:13